What if a Parent Can’t Pay for Nursing Home Care?

 A hospital is a place where people with severe conditions who need urgent medical care go to get better.
 But what’s a hospital stay really like?

 How many of you have been in the hospital?
-Do you think a hospital stay is restful or, is one sleep-deprived because nurses come in every four hours around the clock to check and record vital signs like blood pressure, temperature, and oxygen levels?
+Do you think a hospital stay is restful, or is one sleep-deprived because nurses come in every four hours around the clock to check and record vital signs like blood pressure, temperature, and oxygen levels?
 The correct answer is the latter.

 A patient quickly becomes physically weaker because—unless you insist on making an effort to get up and walk around, which is difficult because you are connected to an IV machine—you will lie in bed for days.

-So for a 70, 80, or 90-year-old person with many health problems, the hospital is a great place to receive critical medical care but a horrible place for anyone who is not in tip-top physical condition.
+For a 70, 80, or 90-year-old person with many health problems, the hospital is a great place to receive critical medical care but a horrible place for anyone who is not in tip-top physical condition.
 The body becomes deconditioned due to physical inactivity.

 It’s likely that if the person you care for has cancer, heart problems, physical injuries, or other health issues, their body became weak before the hospital stay.